MCAS and POTS: Undertanding the connection

 #5: Collaborate and adjust regularly

-Regularly review your symptom data with healthcare professionals.
+Regularly review your symptom data with your medical team.
 Adjusting medications, routines, and supplements under medical guidance helps refine what works best for you.

-Track MCAS & POTS symptoms with the Human Health app
+Track your MCAS & POTS symptoms with the Human Health app

 When you’re managing complex conditions like MCAS and POTS, small details matter.
-When symptoms appear, what triggers them, and how your body responds to medications, routines, or daily activities can all make a difference.
-Trying to remember it all can feel overwhelming.
+When symptoms appear, what triggers them, and how your body responds to your environment, medications, routines, or daily activities can all make a difference.
+But trying to remember all that information can feel overwhelming.

 The Human Health app helps simplify this process.
 You can: